slartibaartfast/allocate-token/README.md

 ```

 ### Download the secure connect bundle for your Astra database
-On the Summary page of your [Astra](astra.datastax.com) database instance there is a link to download this bundle.
+On the Summary page of the [Astra](astra.datastax.com) database instance there is a link to download this bundle.
 It has several files we will make secrets with.
 Download the file and unpackage it in a convenient directory.